Oscargal80/-BinariaOS-MS-DOS/README.md

 The font for the v4 is by VileR, used under Creative Commons Share-Alike, which can be found at int10h.org.

 Notes
+### Attributions
+The font for the v4 is by VileR, used under Creative Commons Share-Alike, which [can be found at int10h.org](https://int10h.org/oldschool-pc-fonts/fontlist/).
 Codificado de caracteres https://www.textfixeres.com/html/codificador-de-caracteres-html.php

 chat: https://.tawk.to